Morton Stadium: Facilities

 The stadium consists of a small covered stand with 800 seats and three sides of open terracing, bringing the total capacity up to 4,000.
 The stand encompasses dressing rooms and other facilities; there are also separate clubhouses for the associated clubs.

 The stadium complex also has indoor athletics training facilities.

 Usage

 Morton Stadium is the centre for athletics events in Dublin city.
 It is also the home track for the Clonliffe Harriers athletics club.

-The stadium hosts Shelbourne Ladies F.C. and Drumcondra F.C., and has also been home ground for Shamrock Rovers (from 1999–2001), Dublin City, Raheny United F.C. and the now-defunct Sporting Fingal F.C.
+The stadium hosted Shelbourne Ladies F.C. and Drumcondra F.C., and has also been home ground for Shamrock Rovers (from 1999–2001), Dublin City, Raheny United F.C. and the now-defunct Sporting Fingal F.C.

-American Football games have also been held here.
+American football games have also been held here.